 As everyone on this planet (I’m referring to Earth, just to be clear) knows, Nuxeo Studio is the best tool ever, at least for configuring applications for Nuxeo, the BCSPWU.

 Maybe you are wondering what BCSPWU stands for.
-Well, Content Services Platform is the “CSP” part (on a related topic, If you’re still using ECM, please consider moving to a CSP instead if you want to survive).
+Well, Content Services Platform is the “CSP” part (on a related topic, If you’re still using Enterprise Content Management system, please consider moving to a CSP instead if you want to survive.
+Read this to learn more about What is a Content Services Platform?).
 Regarding B, W, and U - I must admit I just made them up.
 It’s Best in the Whole Universe.
 Which could be considered a slight exaggeration, but I’m a bonified Nuxeo Evangelist, so I can say with all honesty that Nuxeo is, in fact, the Best Content Services Platform in the Whole Universe - BCSPWU.

 Nuxeo Studio is the tool to configure the platform.
-And as a SaaS application, it’s automatically updated at regular intervals without you having to even lift a finger your browser gets them for you.
+And as a SaaS application, it’s automatically updated at regular intervals.
+Without you having to even lift a finger your browser gets them for you.
 That’s the magic of the SaaS approach!
-And when Nuxeo Studio, you (the user) can see a gentle notification notifying you about what’s new.
+And with Nuxeo Studio, you (the user) can see a gentle notification notifying you about what’s new.
 If you’re one of those really detail-oriented people, you can check out the full list of changes on our documentation page: Nuxeo Studio Release Notes.

 We’ve introduced some pretty cool stuff in the past months, such as:

 - In Designer, you can configure your Table Layouts with just a few drag-and-drops and point-and-clicks to set properties.
 Very cool.
-See the Searches - Configuring searches with Studio Designer lesson at Nuxeo University to learn more.
+See the Configuring Searches in Nuxeo Studio Modeler & Designer lesson at Hyland University to learn more.